What Is The Secret To Data Analytics And Audit Quality?

 Other challenges remain around data integrity and access.
 The results from data analytics depend on the quality of the data that is fed into it in the first place.
 Tech companies relying heavily on data analytics have their entire systems designed around the collection of meaningful data, while for most other companies it is usually a patchwork of disparate legacy systems.
 This means that data quality can vary wildly, and this, in turn, can impact audit quality.

 The benefits of data analytics in compliance, risk management, and audit are apparent.
-It increases audit quality and, in most cases, provides additional insight which can prove to be invaluable.
+It increases audit quality and, in most cases, provides an additional insight which can prove to be invaluable.
 However, the dearth of skilled manpower remains a key challenge This will require significant company investments in the development of technical skillsets as well as analytical mindsets on the part of practitioners.